 (Photos by Laura Mercer)

 With any luck, a thrifted wheelbarrow may be rusted through enough to provide drainage holes.
 If not, drill a few holes, then fill with quality potting mix and flats of brightly colored annuals like impatiens and petunias.
 Keep watered to keep the display at its peak.

 No worries about drainage when you use a colander like this bright yellow enamelware sieve.
 Use jute twine and S-hooks to attach the colander and fill with a small Drop-N-Bloom container of purslane or similar trailing flower.

 Pack up your plants in a vintage suitcase.
 Stack the cases in a corner for a fanciful presentation.
-Choose a location carefully with this container and be sure to line with plastic.
-(Photo by Ball Horticultural)
+Carefully choose a location for this container and be sure to line with plastic.